Muller's ratchet in a near-critical regime: tournament versus fitness proportional selection: Introduction

-Other than in the classical ratchet, the size of the $(m,s)$-tournament ratchet's best class follows an autonomous dynamics.
+Other than in the classical ratchet, the size of the $(m,s)$-tournament ratchet's best class follows an autonomous dynamics {\em up to its time of extinction}; at this time the class which was so far the second-best becomes the best one.
 As we will see in Section \ref {correspond}, this dynamics is {\it equal} to that of the Poisson profile approximation of the size of the classical $(m,\mathfrak s)$-ratchet's best class, provided that